MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 - For extranet access, you must deploy the Web Application Proxy role service \- part of the Remote Access server role.

 - Third-party proxies must support the [MS-ADFSPIP protocol](/openspecs/windows_protocols/ms-adfspip/76deccb1-1429-4c80-8349-d38e61da5cbb) to be supported as an AD FS proxy.
-For a list of third-party vendors, see the [FAQ](AD-FS-FAQ.yml).
+For a list of third-party vendors, see the [Frequently asked questions (FAQ) about AD FS](AD-FS-FAQ.yml).

 - AD FS 2016 requires Web Application Proxy servers on Windows Server 2016.
 A downlevel proxy can't be configured for an AD FS 2016 farm running at the 2016 farm behavior level.